Hosting Embedded Rust apps on Apache Mynewt with STM32 Blue Pill

 - Auto-generate the Rust code for importing Mynewt C functions and

 bindgenis a tool that we could use to generate the Rust import declarations by feeding in the Mynewt header files.
-More details here.
+Already done here.

 - Rust wrappers for Mynewt should return

 Resulttype instead of integers (thanks to Marcel Hellwig).
-Some APIs may benefit from a chainable API like this
+Already done here.

-- CoAP (JSON and CBOR) API for Rust, similar to the network-agnostic Sensor Network API
+- CoAP (JSON and CBOR) API for Rust, similar to the network-agnostic Sensor Network API.
+Already done here.

 - Allow Mynewt drivers and libraries to be created with Rust